harness/developer-hub/docs/platform/7_Connectors/Monitoring-and-Logging-Systems/connect-to-monitoring-and-logging-systems.md

 5. In the **Credentials** tab, enter the following, and then select **Next**:

       - In **URL**, enter the URL of your Splunk Observability [SignalFX] account.
-The URL format should be one of the following options:
+The URL format should be one of the following:

          - For streaming ingestion: `https://stream.<realm>.signalfx.com`